mosaic-design-system/docs/src/forms/checkbox-choice-button.md

   html_css: In queue
   web_component: In queue
 ---
-## What is a Checkbox chice button?
+## What is a Checkbox choice button?

 A Checkbox choice button is an expanded version of the simple checkbox component which indicates if something is selected or not.